qferre/atypeak/README.md

 This will also produce q-score and other diagnostics plots and info in the output directory (presumably if you relaod a model, you have already diagnosed it and can set perform_model_diagnosis to False).

-Look at the diagnostic plots : MOST NOTABLY look at some examples of rebuit CRMS (TODO MAKE THOSE BE PRINTED) to see if there are enough corr groups, and look at the q-score (see paper)
+Look at the diagnostic plots : MOST NOTABLY look at some examples of rebuit CRMS  to see if there are enough corr groups, and look at the q-score (see paper)